CodexLabs/alloy_fugitive/README.md

 Deleting .ruby-version shouldn't be a problem.
 That said, my claim is that this test harness works with that version of ruby.

+## two failing steps

+Yes I am aware that the two steps that reference map fail.
+I did that intentionally.
+I am writing the blog post up. the next push will fix it.

 ## Author(s)

 Actual app: